 - Weight loss

 - Stunted growth in kittens

 The veterinarian will be able to diagnose hookworm via fecal flotation.
 A stool sample from your cat is mixed with a liquid solution, any eggs present in the feces float to the top which are collected and viewed under a microscope to determine the type (hookworm, roundworm etc.) as well as the number of eggs present.

 Hookworms are more prevalent in dogs than they are in cats, and when cats do have them, they are more likely to be in smaller numbers.
 Treat any worm infestations immediately.
 As hookworms feed on the cat’s blood, cats can become anemic.
 Adult cats are more resistant to hookworms than kittens.

 There are several effective medications available to treat hookworms in cats.
 Your veterinarian will be able to recommend a suitable product.
 Most worming medications are available in topical (applied to the skin on the back of the neck) or tablet form.

 Medications are only effective against adult hookworms.
 Therefore a repeat treatment at 2-3 week intervals will be necessary.

 Severely infected kittens may require hospitalisation and blood transfusions to treat anemia.

 You can, although they can’t develop into the adult form as they do in cats.
-The infective larvae are found in the soil or sandy areas such as beaches or children’s sandpits and are able to penetrate the skin.
-From there they migrate beneath the skin, causing a red, itchy skin eruption.
-Commonly affected areas are hands, feet, between the toes and buttocks however they can migrate to the eyes, causing blindness.
-This condition is known as Cutaneous Larva Migrans (also called creeping eruption or ground itch).
+The infective larvae are found in the soil or sandy areas such as beaches or children’s sandpits and can penetrate the skin.
+From there they migrate beneath the surface, causing a red, itchy skin eruption.
+Commonly affected areas are hands, feet, between the toes and buttocks however they can migrate to the eyes, causing blindness, this condition is known as Cutaneous Larva Migrans (also called creeping eruption or ground itch).
 Hookworm larvae cannot complete their life cycle and die in the epidermis.